How to Cut Cauliflower

 If yours didn’t come in a bag, store it in a perforated plastic bag.
 This helps to keep moisture out while allowing some air flow, which can prevent discoloration.

 Blanching Method: You can quickly blanch the cauliflower to inactivate the enzymes that cause the discoloration.
 To blanch the cauliflower, submerge it in boiling water for 2-3 minutes, followed by a cold water bath.
-This method not only helps keep the cauliflower looking its best but preserves its flavor, texture, and nutritional value for up to one week in the refrigerator.
+This method not only helps keep the cauliflower looking its best but also preserves its flavor, texture, and nutritional value for up to one week in the refrigerator.

 Frequently-Asked Questions